 Best Low-Sodium: Asian Fusion Low Sodium Teriyaki Sauce

 It’s easy to indulge in seasonings and sauces that taste great.
-But with only 125 milligrams of sodium per serving, the Asian Fusion sauce is great for keeping your sodium levels in check, and yet still enjoying great-tasting teriyaki.
+But with only 125 milligrams of sodium per serving, the Asian Fusion sauce will allow you to enjoy great-tasting teriyaki without as much sodium as others on this list.
 This sauce is also organic, gluten-free, non-GMO verified, and parve.
 With a good balance of flavors and without too much salt, this is a good choice for reduced-sodium diets.

 Best Keto: Kevin's Natural Foods Keto and Paleo Teriyaki Sauce

 Made with coconut aminos and shitake mushrooms for that soy sauce-like umami that delivers, this sauce is also keto, paleo, and gluten-free certified with 2 grams of sugar.
 It has monk fruit extract and stevia leaf extract for sweetness to round off the flavors, and there is paprika for some kick.
 This sauce can be used on any meats and vegetables for a quick stir fry and also works as a marinade.
-There are no artificial ingredients in the sauce, and it's also non-GMO verified.
+According to the brand, there are no artificial ingredients in the sauce, and it's also non-GMO verified.

 Best for Rice: 365 by Whole Foods Market Organic Teriyaki Sauce

 A little teriyaki sauce, when added to a bowl of plain rice, adds that savory, undeniable umami flavor.
 It basically just pops.
 Do you still have all those little leftover rice boxes that you saved from your takeout two nights ago?
 Bring them forth and make them the main meal with some protein and vegetables thrown in for good measure.
 This one is a bit thinner than most teriyaki sauces.
 It works well in a stir fry and rice bowls, and for the times when you just want a thin glaze on your food.